-Due to the ongoing postal strike, we are currently not sending or receiving mail.
-We appreciate your patience.
+We are currently sending and receiving mail.
+However, we appreciate your patience as mail carriers work through backlogs from the recent postal strike.
 Call us at 1-800-263-1830 if you need help or are unable to complete our online complaint forms.

 The Ombudsman received a complaint alleging that council for the Township of Emo contravened the Municipal Act’s open meeting requirements on June 23, 2020.
 The complaint alleged that council’s discussion relating to a “Council Code of Conduct” matter did not fit within the exceptions to the open meeting rules in the Municipal Act, 2001.
 The investigation determined that council’s discussion related to one councillor’s concern about emails that other named councillors had received from citizens of the municipality, and allegedly responded to.
 The names of the citizens who sent these emails and the content of the correspondence was also disclosed.
 The councillor discussed feelings, concerns, and opinions about identified councillors’ conduct in relation to the emails.
 The Ombudsman found that this discussion fit within the exception for personal matters about an identifiable individual.